jpinedaa/story-collab-ai/README.md

 ## Narravive
 Narravive is an app that brings organic stories to life through collaborative writing rules.
 Create story elements as story cards and watch the narrative unfold as different agents control various characters.
 You can let the agents run independently, or you can choose which characters to control yourself.
 Collaborate with other humans or agents in any way you desire.
-The future of storytelling is dynamic and unpredictable.
+The future of storytelling is distributed and asynchronous.
 Truly living stories reside in Narravive.
-Multiple agents collaborating allow for the emergence of complex behaviors that arise naturally.
+Multiple agents collaborating allow for the emergence of complex narratives.

 ### Getting Started